wg-perception/ork_tutorials/doc/source/index.rst

 ##########################################

 Welcome to the ORK Tutorials!
-These tutorials are designed to show how to use specific tools and detection pipelines that are part of ORK.
+These tutorials are designed to show how to use specific tools and detection pipelines that are part of :ref:`ORK <orkcore:index>`.

 The following tutorials do not go over the object recognition steps in order of execution but complexity.
 You probably need the last tutorials for your real